 - 2015 Shield TV, 2015 Shield TV Pro, and 2019 Shield TV Pro — but not the 2019 Shield TV.

 - Many popular NAS devices, such as QNAP, Synology, Netgear, Drobo, and several others

 Whichever one you choose, a wired network connection for both your server machine and your client device is recommended.
 A sufficiently fast Wi-Fi network (routers and devices that support 802.11ac are best) can work too, but you’ll need excellent signal strength to support streaming in 4K/HDR.

 Since the Plex Media Server does the lion’s share of the work involved in organizing and playing back your media, a sufficiently powerful device is important for the best experience.
 Here’s Plex’s support page that discusses the minimum requirements; it’s a good place to start.

-As far as the Plex Client Player goes, you can run the client app on just about any device that’s out there, so the odds are good that you already own a compatible one.
-But if you’re thinking of buying a new streaming device anyway, we recommend the Roku Streaming Stick+, Apple TV 4K, or Nvidia Shield TV, for the best Plex experience.
+As far as the Plex Client Player goes, you can run the client app on just about any device that’s out there, so the odds are good that you already own a compatible one from web browsers to Amazon Fire TV, Chromecast, Roku, or various smart TVs.
+If you’re thinking of buying a new streaming device anyway, we recommend the Roku Streaming Stick 4k, Apple TV 4K, or Nvidia Shield TV for the best Plex experience.

 Your Plex adventure starts by installing the Plex Media Server software on your chosen machine.